Grief is agony.

 below for more

-tips on capturing memories.
+tips on this.
 Alternatively,

 do something you couldn't do while your cat was sick, such as going to the